sparshsoni10/USA-Supermarket-sales-Dashboard/README.md

+# Tableau
-# USA-Supermarket-sales-Dashboard
+## USA-Supermarket-sales-Dashboard
-A dashboard to get insights of detailed analysis and visualization of supermarket dataset
+A tableau dashboard to get insights of detailed analysis and visualization of supermarket dataset